Our privacy notice

 Privacy when you use our site

 When you engage with us on social media, we ask that you do not share any of your own, or anyone else’s, private information.
-Instead, please call us.
+Instead, please contact us directly.

-However, we may collect your personal information in certain circumstances (for example, if you choose to direct message us).
+We may collect your personal information in certain circumstances, such as when you choose to send us a direct message.
 Remember, the social media service you use may also have access to the information you share with us, and this information will be governed by that service’s privacy policy.

 Social media terms and conditions